bahrus/be-switched/README.md

 </script>
 ```

 Why not use ^{}?
 Because itemscope hierarchy can't really be expressed easily with css.
-I.e. this syntax supports "flat" hierarchies via itemref.
+I.e. this syntax supports  hierarchies via itemref.

 ```html
 <table>